Autograph and Manuscript

 In person in the auction room.
 You register to participate and receive a bidder number.

 In writing.
 Send us your maximum bids by mail or email, and we will bid on your behalf during the auction.
+You can find a form for your bids here.

 By phone.
 After registering in advance, you can have us call you for your lots (with estimates of €500 or more).